 Me, I think it's okay for us to listen to what God is saying to us through the language of chemistry.
 Even though baryonic matter (including the ordinary atoms and molecules that make up Planet Earth's waters, lands, and atmosphere, plus all life on Planet Earth) represents only 4-5% of the universe's energy, it's the only part of Creation we can directly access as human beings, and it's the only part of Creation that God seems to think we need while we're living here as angels-in-temporary-human-form, so I figure it's worth paying attention to!

-It's all about the relationship and balance between the tiny negatively charged particles we call electrons and the much larger positively charged particles we call protons.
-It's all about the relationship and balance between certain probability wave functions and certain forces such as gravity, etc..
-(I'm simplifying here, and am purposely skipping the whole subatomic particle thing, as it would needlessly complicate the discussion at this point).
+Chemistry is a language that teaches us about the relationship and balance between the tiny negatively charged particles we call electrons and the much larger positively charged particles we call protons.
+It's also about the relationship and balance between certain probability wave functions and forces such as gravity, magnetism, etc. (I'm simplifying here and purposely skipping the whole subatomic particle thing, as it would needlessly complicate the discussion at this point).
+Chemistry is about the forces that bring particles together (sometimes for millions of years), but also about what pulls them apart.

-In my opinion, Creationism is an example of the language of theology at its worst.
+In my opinion, Young Earth Creationism is an example of the language of theology at its worst.

 No comments: